-Profit and total comprehensive income attributable to owners of the Company
+Total comprehensive income attributable to owners of the Company

-Profit and total comprehensive income attributable to owners of the Company decreased to approximately HK\$17.6 million for the Year from approximately HK\$24.2 million for the year ended 30 April 2018, representing a decrease of approximately 27.3%.
-Such a decrease was mainly attributable to the presence of professional fee in relation to transfer of listing and the increase in foreign exchange losses as compared to the year ended 30 April 2018.
+Total comprehensive income attributable to owners of the Company decreased to approximately HK\$15.3 million for the Year from approximately HK\$17.6 million for the year ended 30 April 2019, representing a decrease of approximately 13.1%.
+Such a decrease was mainly attributable to the increase of professional fee in relation to Transfer of Listing and the increase in foreign exchange losses as compared to the year ended 30 April 2019.
+If the non-recurring professional fee in relation to the Transfer of Listing of approximately HK\$6.4 million and HK\$5.9 million for the years ended 30 April 2020 and 2019 were excluded respectively, the Group's adjusted total comprehensive income attributable to owners of the Company for the Year would have been approximately HK\$21.7 million, representing a decrease of approximately HK\$1.8 million or 7.7%, as compared to the adjusted total comprehensive income attributable to owners of the Company for the year ended 30 April 2019.